-The actuarially assessed liability as at 31 March 2024 was £1.238m (2022/23: £1.753m).
-The decrease was due to a change in actuarial assumptions used to remeasure the schemes liabilities.
+The actuarially assessed amount as of 31 March 2024 was £0.000m (2022/23: -£1.753m).
+The decrease was due to a change in actuarial assumptions and accounting standards used to measure the scheme's liabilities and assets.

-Note 30 and the Firefighter's Pension Fund Account provide further information.
+Note 30, which is based on the actuarial report, and the Firefighter's Pension Fund Account provide further information.